Did you know…

 In 2008, Dallas became one of the first major cities in the nation to pass comprehensive green building standards for both residential and commercial construction.
-In September 2012, the City Council adopted Green Building Resolution 12-2428 Ordinance 28813 for Phase II of the green building ordinance.
-Scheduled for full effectiveness on October 1, 2013, Phase II has incorporated multiple building efficiency systems into the ordinance to ensure that Dallas remains on the leading edge of green building design and use.
+In September 2012, the City Council adopted Green Building Resolution 12-2428 Ordinance 28813 Phase II, which incorporated multiple building efficiency systems into the ordinance to ensure that Dallas remains on the leading edge of green building design and use.
+We will continue to make revisions to the ordinance, as necessary, to ensure that we remain a leader in sustainability as we continue to grow.

-For additional information on Green Building in Dallas, visit our Building Inspection Website.
+- For additional information on sustainable development and construction in Dallas, visit our Building Inspection Website.